 Mix for 30 thirty seconds.

-Pour cake batter into a 8x8 pan.
+Pour cake batter into an 8x8-inch pan.
 Greased with nonstick cooking spray.

 Pour the cooked rhubarb mixture on top of the cake.
 Bake at 350 degrees F for 50 minutes or until the top is golden brown.
-Top with a dollop of whipped cream.
+Top with a dollop of whipped cream or a scoop of vanilla ice cream.

-- Gluten-Free Flour - If you are not on a gluten-free diet, then you can use all-purpose flour.
+- Gluten-Free Flour - If you do not need gluten free flour, then use all-purpose flour.

 Variations